pintardi/Cyclone/README.md

 # Cyclone

 ---------------------------
-Connect your sensor via Bluetooth and see how fast you are cycling on you phone!
+Connect your sensor via Bluetooth and see how fast you are cycling on your phone!
 ---------------------------

 This app let you connect your speed sensor on your bike to your phone vie Bluetooth.
 Furthermore followings are the feature of the app: